Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/FAQ/FAQ.md

 It is difficult to say what type of synthetic environment would lead to the best model performance.
 It is best to carry out small and quick experiments with both random unstructured environments (such as the [SynthDet](https://github.com/Unity-Technologies/SynthDet) project) and more structured ones that may resemble real environments in which prediction will need to happen.
 This will help identify the types of environments and randomizations that work best for each specific use-case.
 The beauty of synthetic data is that you can try these experiments fairly quickly.

-Here are a few of blog posts to give you some ideas: [1](https://blog.unity.com/technology/synthetic-data-simulating-myriad-possibilities-to-train-robust-machine-learning-models), [2](https://blog.unity.com/technology/use-unitys-perception-tools-to-generate-and-analyze-synthetic-data-at-scale-to-train), [3](https://blog.unity.com/technology/training-a-performant-object-detection-ml-model-on-synthetic-data-using-unity-perception), [4](https://blog.unity.com/technology/supercharge-your-computer-vision-models-with-synthetic-datasets-built-by-unity), [5](https://blog.unity.com/technology/boosting-computer-vision-performance-with-synthetic-data).
+Here are a few blog posts to give you some ideas: [1](https://blog.unity.com/technology/synthetic-data-simulating-myriad-possibilities-to-train-robust-machine-learning-models), [2](https://blog.unity.com/technology/use-unitys-perception-tools-to-generate-and-analyze-synthetic-data-at-scale-to-train), [3](https://blog.unity.com/technology/training-a-performant-object-detection-ml-model-on-synthetic-data-using-unity-perception), [4](https://blog.unity.com/technology/supercharge-your-computer-vision-models-with-synthetic-datasets-built-by-unity), [5](https://blog.unity.com/technology/boosting-computer-vision-performance-with-synthetic-data).

 ---
 </details>